-#How to handle the flow if memcap is reached (IPS mode) #Flows will be organized in a hash-table.
-With this...
+memcap-policy: bypass #Flows will be organized in a hash-table.
+With this.

-#size of the hash-table.
+poption you can set the #size of the hash-table.

-Prealloc: 10000 #The amount of flows Suricata has to keep ready in... '''
+Prealloc: 10000 #The amount of flows Suricata has to keep ready in.

+memory. '''

 At the point the memcap will still be reached, despite prealloc, the flow-engine goes into the emergency-mode.
 In this mode, the engine will make use of shorter time-outs.
 It lets flows expire in a more aggressive manner so there will be more space for new Flows.